Tanq16/yamanaka/README.md

 # Yamanaka - Self-Hosted Obsidian Sync

+> [!IMPORTANT]
-> This repository is entirely prepped by AI.
-This was by design, as I wanted to test the limits.
-However, testing and building follow certain paradigms.
-Expand the following to know more.
+> This repository was entirely prepped by AI.
+This was by design, as I wanted to test the limits of AI-driven development.
+While this project pushed those boundaries, the underlying testing and building processes still followed established architectural paradigms.
+Expand the following to learn more about its creation.

 <details>
 <summary>How I Architected This</summary>

-I love Go and like to use it with self-hosting.
-I have more apps I worked on manually for self-hosting, but this was a test to see how far I could take a repo with basically just prompting and minimal efforts.
-I used Jules and Gemini to create this repo.
-I started with writing a long braindump of the entire architecture into Gemini, which took me about 35-40 minutes.
-In the architecture, I explained most of what this plugin is, using SSE and the Git commit for history preservation.
-Then I followed that with 2 Canvas sessions with Gemini to initialize the repo and fix some bugs.
-After that, I performed 4 tasks with Jules to fix further issues and add features.
-At the end, it was usable and worked quite well.
-This completely fixed my issues with obsidian sync and i didn't need to rely on any db or anything, just plaintext syncing, which also happens quite quickly due to sse. this was a fun experiment.
+I have a strong preference for Go and enjoy using it for self-hosting applications.
+While I've manually developed several self-hosted apps, this project was a specific experiment to determine how far I could develop a repository primarily through prompting, with minimal manual effort.

+For this project, I leveraged both Google Gemini and Jules.
+I began by performing a comprehensive 35-40 minute "brain dump" into Gemini, detailing the entire architecture.
+This included explaining the plugin's core functionality, its use of Server-Sent Events (SSE), and how Git commits were utilized for history preservation.

+Following this initial architectural phase, I conducted two "Canvas sessions" with Gemini to initialize the repository and address initial bugs.
+Subsequently, I completed four distinct tasks with Jules to resolve further issues and integrate additional features.

+The end result was a fully functional and highly effective solution.
+This approach completely resolved my previous issues with Obsidian Sync, eliminating the need for databases or complex syncing mechanisms.
+Instead, it relies on simple plaintext syncing, which, thanks to SSE, occurs remarkably quickly.
+Overall, it was a truly enjoyable and insightful experiment.
 </details>

+---

 Yamanaka is a self-hosted synchronization solution for your Obsidian.md vault.
 It offers:
 *   Real-time, bi-directional sync using Server-Sent Events (SSE).